 Why Temperatures vary at Sea Level?

 The Earth has an axial tilt of about 23.44° (23° 26’).
 The axis is tilted in the same direction throughout the solar year.
-However, as it orbits around the Sun, the Earth’s hemisphere that is tilted away from the Sun will gradually become tilted towards the Sun while moving on a near circular orbit, and vice versa for the other half.
+However, as it orbits around the Sun, the Earth’s hemisphere that is tilted away from the Sun will gradually become tilted towards the Sun while moving on a near circular orbit, and vice versa for the other hemisphere.
 This effect is the main cause of the four seasons.
 The hemisphere that is tilted towards the Sun experiences more hours of sunlight each day.
 The Tropic of Capricorn, or southern tropic, is one of the five major belts or circles of latitude.
 It marks a region of homogenous temperature on the map of the Earth.
 It lies 23° 26′ south of the Equator, and marks the most southerly latitude at which the Sun appears directly perpendicular on December 21 in an event that is called the Winter Solstice.
 Due to Earth slight wobbling around its axis, much like a top toy, the Winter Solstice is very slowly moving away from December 21.
 Equally, in the northern hemisphere, equivalent of the Tropic of Capricorn, there is the Tropic of Cancer at which the Sun appears directly perpendicular on June 21 in an event that is called Summer Solstice.
 The region north of the Tropic of Capricorn and south of the Tropic of Cancer is known as the Tropics.
 Therefore, it is the case that the Sun perpendicular appearance on the surface of the planet is confined and is in constant forward and backward movement between the two tropics.
 Some believe that the Equator experiences the highest temperature since it is thought to be closer to the Sun than any other region of our planet.
-We should consider that the Earth axial tilt does not make the Equator any closer to the Sun than the southern Middle Latitude Belt during Winter Solstice for example.
-The closest to the Sun, in such an illustration, would in fact be the region tangent of the orbit plateau of the solar system i.e. On the Tropic of Capricorn.
+We should consider that the Earth axial tilt does not make the Equator any closer to the Sun than the southern Middle Latitude Belt during a Winter Solstice for example.
+The closest to the Sun, in such an illustration, would in fact be the region tangent of the orbit plateau of the solar system i.e. on the Tropic of Capricorn.
 Some question what makes the Equator to become the hottest place on Earth when measured at sea level?
 Some attribute the angle of projection between the solar rays and the surface of the Earth to influence the temperature variation.

 The angle of projection starts from 90° at the region tangent to the orbit plateau of the solar system and grows smaller until it reaches 0° at the region perpendicular to the orbit plateau of the solar system.
-This does not explain why the surface region that is located at 90° (degree) with respect to the solar energy, i.e. at the Tropic of Capricorn during Winter Solstice, has less temperature than at the Equator, where the temperature is currently highest while the angle of projection is less than 90°!
+This does not explain why the surface region that is located at 90° (degree) with respect to the solar energy, i.e. at the Tropic of Capricorn during a Winter Solstice, has less temperature than at the Equator, where the temperature is currently highest while the angle of projection is less than 90°!
 Lying between the two tropics, and if the angle of projection and/ or proximity to the solar energy are the drivers of high temperature, the Equator could only have the chance, once every six months, to get situated at a right angle, closest to the Sun.
 This should not make of it the hottest place on Earth all year round; but it is!
 As shown in the figure above, on a Winter Solstice day, when region y (Equator) is at the same distance and angle of projection from the Sun as region x (southern Middle Latitude Belt); why then, do they have a difference in temperature?
 And what does make region y (Equator) the hottest place on Earth all year round; while the nearest region to the Sun, region z (Tropic of Capricorn), experiences a lower temperature?
-You may also ask, what makes temperature different across the surface of the Earth altogether, when measured at sea level?
+You may eventually ask, what makes temperature difference across the surface of the Earth altogether, when measured at sea level?

 Where is the Heat that reaches Earth’s Surface coming from?

 Radiant energy is defined as the feeble energy carried along and within Sun emitted photons passing through to Earth’s surface.
 Scientists claim that the Radiant energy is the major source of heat reaching Earth’s surface.
 What if there is a more primary and stronger source of thermal radiation that is much closer to the surface of the Earth than the Sun?
 We know that the Sun is situated 150 million km (93 million miles) away from Earth and that it has a surface temperature of 6,000° Kelvin.
 We also know that the Thermosphere layer is situated at 100-800 km (62-500 miles) above the surface of the Earth, and that it carries a temperature ranging from 500° Celsius to 2,000° Celsius.
 Could the thermal radiation arriving to the surface of Earth from the Thermosphere layer be much larger than that arriving from the Sun?
 Only a fraction of the total power emitted by the sun falls on an object in space, the Earth, which stands at a distance from the sun.
 The solar irradiance in Watt/m2 is the power density incident on Earth due to radiation from the sun.
 At the sun’s surface, the power density is that of a blackbody; a body that emits radiation energy uniformly in all directions per unit area normal to direction of emission, at about 6,0000 Kelvin.
 The total power from the sun is this value multiplied by the sun’s surface area.
-However, at some distance from the sun, the total power from the sun is then spread out over a much larger surface area and therefore the solar irradiance on an object in space decreases as the object moves further away from the sun.
-For instance the total power from the Sun reaching Mars at 227 million km is much less than that reaching the Earth at only 150 million km away from the Sun (Earth Orbit Radius= D).
+However, at some distance from the sun, the total power from the sun is spread out over a much larger surface area and therefore the solar irradiance on an object in space decreases as the object moves further away from the sun.
+For instance the total power from the Sun reaching Mars at 227 million km distance is much less than that reaching the Earth at only 150 million km far from the Sun (Earth Orbit Radius= D).

 The solar irradiance on Earth at 150 million km D from the Sun is found by dividing the total power emitted from the sun by the surface area over which the sunlight falls.
 The total solar radiation emitted by the Sun is given by σT4, as defined by the Boltzmann’s blackbody equation multiplied by the surface area of the Sun (4πR2Sun) where RSun is the radius of the Sun.
 The surface area over which the power from the Sun falls will be 4πD2.
 Where D is the distance of the object from the Sun.
 Therefore, the solar radiation intensity, HE-T in (Watt/m2), incident on the Earth looks as follows;